NetLogo/Galapagos/README.md

 This is where our tortoises live!

-Teletortoise is a version of NetLogo that runs remotely on a server while displaying in a web browser.
+Tortoise is NetLogo running in your browser, in JavaScript.

-Tortoise is a version of NetLogo that runs entirely within the browser (without having as many features as Teletortoise).
+Teletortoise is NetLogo running on a server, displayed in your browser.

 The tortoises are the NetLogo versions of the future!
-Curious to know more?
-Want to try?
+Curious, aren't you?
+You want to try them!
 Visit the [wiki](https://github.com/NetLogo/Galapagos/wiki) for more details.